rhbvkleef/EC4P/challenge.md

 `CHALLENGE REQUEST !name`

+#### Examples

+ CHALLENGE REQUEST peter`: Peter has requested to start a game with to whomever this message is sent.

 ### Deny

 The deny (CHALLENGE DENY) method notifies the client that made a challenge request that the request was denied.